raj26kumar/spamclassifier_app/README.md

 * Preprocessed that dataset using Natural Language Processing techniches
 * Created our naive bayes model for prediction
 * Then created a flask app deployed our ml model
-* Aalso deployed this application using Heroku
+* Also deployed this application using Heroku

+I used lil bit of bootstrap for styling